kohesive/solr-undertow/README.md

 Other Notes
 ===========

+#### Tuning

+**Read about tuning** in the (TUNNING.md file)[https://github.com/bremeld/solr-undertow/blob/master/TUNING.MD]

 #### JDK 1.7

 **Solr-undertow requires JDK 1.7 or newer**.
 Do not run Solr on anything older, it isn't worth the pain of inferior garbage collectors.
-Oracle JDK is also prefered, Open JDK does not do as well with memory management, and has at different releases had different incompatibilities.
-Start with clearing settings for garbage collection, and tune from there if needed.
+Oracle JDK is also prefered, Open JDK does not perform as well and at times has been incompatible.

+**see also: (Tuning Solr-Undertow)[https://github.com/bremeld/solr-undertow/blob/master/TUNING.MD]

 #### Solr WAR Files